 Instances Where Your Dentist May Recommend Braces

 Invisalign isn’t for everyone, unfortunately, which means that your dentist may decide to use traditional orthodontic treatments.
 The following are the main conditions that mandate the use of traditional braces:

 - Teeth crowding and spacing that is more than 5 millimeters

 - Discrepancies involving how the upper and lower jaw joints and muscles work together

 - Open bites which need to be closed

 - Jaws with multiple missing teeth

-At Dr. Dental, we will assess whether your smile is ready for Invisalign or traditional braces.
-If you’re a good candidate for the clear, plastic trays, we will create a custom set of trays which you’ll need to change every two weeks.
+At the dentist’s office, they will assess whether your smile is ready for Invisalign or traditional braces.
+If you’re a good candidate for the clear, plastic trays, they will create a custom set of trays which you’ll need to change every two weeks.
 However, keep in mind that Invisalign is conventionally more expensive than traditional braces, so find out whether your insurance provider offers coverage for your treatment beforehand.

-To determine whether or not you’re ready for Invisalign, get in touch with your local Dr. Dental and schedule an appointment right away.
+To determine whether or not you’re ready for Invisalign, get in touch with a family dentistry expert today.